 (born 1968)An award-winning actor, writer, director, and choreographer, the talented Michelle Banks also gives back to the community as a teacher and motivational speaker.
 She is known for her work on TV shows like Soul Food, Girlfriends, and Strong Medicine, as well as the 2016 film Always Chasing Love, along with her work on the stage, including a one-woman show, Reflections of a Black Deaf Woman.
 In 1989, Banks co-founded, with actor Monique Holt and actor/dancer Christopher Smith, New York’s Onyx Theatre Company, a company that centered Black and People of Color in its work as “recognition of the visible gap that remains in the Deaf theater community for African Americans and other minorities.”

 The first but not the last!

-While these trailblazers boast an impressive list of accomplishments, this only scratches the surface of the many deaf (and hearing) women that have made their mark.
+While these trailblazers boast an impressive list of accomplishments, this only scratches the surface of the many deaf and hearing women who have made their mark on the world.

 Looking for more resources for Women’s History Month?

 Get access to social media accounts dedicated to celebrating Deaf Women!